-Behavioral Neuroscience is an interdisciplinary area that studies the interactions between the nervous system and behavior, the development and function of the nervous system, and their application to the treatment of disorders.
+Behavioral neuroscience is an interdisciplinary area that studies the interactions between the nervous system and behavior, the development and function of the nervous system, and how the information applies to everyday behavior and the treatment of disorders.

-The major is administered by psychology department.
-Students may earn a Bachelor of Science (B.S.) or Bachelor of Arts (B.A.) degree in Behavioral Neuroscience.
-The B.S. requires students to take the degree requirement sequence from the psychology department.
-The B.A. requires third semester proficiency in a foreign language.
+The major is administered by the psychology department.
+Students can earn a Bachelor of Science (B.S.) or Bachelor of Arts (B.A.) degree in behavioral neuroscience.
+The B.S. degree requires students to take the degree requirement sequence from the psychology department.
+The B.A. degree requires third semester proficiency in a foreign language.

 Why Study Behavioral Neuroscience at Grand Valley?

-Grand Valley's behavioral neuroscience faculty have diverse interests and training that cover the field of neuroscience with both breadth and depth, so we are able to offer a wide range of courses, as well as research and field placement opportunities in the curriculum.
-Grand Valley also offers:
+- Faculty members have diverse interests and training that covers the field of neuroscience with breadth and depth, so a wide range of courses are available, as well as research opportunities.

-- High-quality, student-focused education in the field of behavioral neuroscience.
+- Students can expect a high-quality, student-focused education in the field of behavioral neuroscience.

-- Opportunity for advanced undergraduate psychology students to work closely with a faculty member on a research project or field placement.
+- Undergraduate behavioral neuroscience students have opportunities to work closely with a faculty member on a research project.

-- An atmosphere of inquiry, integrity, engagement, community, curiosity, and creativity among students, staff and faculty.
+- Students are immersed in an atmosphere of inquiry, integrity, engagement, community, curiosity, and creativity among faculty and staff.